nithya881/Object-Detection/README.md

-# Object-Detection
-HSV-Based Object Tracking from Video Stream Using OpenCV
+# HSV-Based Object Tracking from Video Stream Using OpenCV

 This project uses OpenCV and the HSV color space to detect and track objects of a specific color in real time via a webcam feed.